rvif/weather-app/README.md

 1. `Unsplash API` : To update the backdrop images dynamically based on what the weather description of the city is.
 2. `OpenWeather API` : To fetch all the details regarding weather and other meteorological phenomenon.

-I have tried to use maximum CSS to improve the aesthetic of this Project.

 ### Preview of the website